What Is HaloITSM? Complete Guide to Features & Pricing

 Key features:

-Multi-channel intake: Email, portal, phone, and chat submissions
+1. Multi-channel intake: Email, portal, phone, and chat submissions.

-Contextual knowledge: AI-suggested solutions based on ticket content
+3. Contextual knowledge: AI-suggested solutions based on ticket content.

-Part of what makes Halo compelling is its all-inclusive licensing and module coverage.
-Organizations don’t have to buy discovery or CMDB as separate add-ons.
-In the CHC Helicopter migration, for example, the client moved from ServiceNow to Halo and estimated ~70% reduction in their annual licensing costs while still maintaining robust asset and ESM capabilities(bdq.cloud).
+Halo's all-inclusive licensing means organizations don't buy discovery or CMDB as separate add-ons.
+CHC Helicopter estimated a ~70% reduction in annual licensing costs after migrating from ServiceNow while maintaining robust asset and ESM capabilities(bdq.cloud).

 HaloITSM asset management capabilities

-In 2025, ITSM differentiation increasingly comes from what’s layered on top of core ticketing—such as discovery, CMDB, and connected asset intelligence(BMC).
+In 2026, ITSM differentiation increasingly comes from what’s layered on top of core ticketing, such as discovery, CMDB, and connected asset intelligence(BMC).
 HaloITSM’s built-in discovery and relational mapping align well with this trend.

-Asset discovery tools automatically scan your network to identify devices and add them to the Configuration Management Database (CMDB).
-The CMDB shows how different systems connect and depend on each other, which helps predict the impact of changes or failures.
+Asset discovery tools automatically scan your network, adding devices to the Configuration Management Database (CMDB).
+The CMDB maps system dependencies, helping predict the impact of changes or failures.

 Asset management benefits:

-Automatic discovery: Network scanning finds and catalogs devices without manual entry
+1. Automatic discovery: Network scanning finds and catalogs devices without manual entry.

-License compliance: Monitor software usage to avoid penalties and optimize costs
+2. License compliance: Monitor software usage to avoid penalties and optimize costs.

-Impact analysis: Understand which systems might be affected by changes or outages
+3. Impact analysis: Understand which systems might be affected by changes or outages.

-Lifecycle tracking: Plan replacements and renewals based on asset age and performance
+4. Lifecycle tracking: Plan replacements and renewals based on asset age and performance.

 AI-powered automation and routing

-Halo AI analyzes ticket content to automatically categorize issues and route them to technicians with the right skills and availability.
-The system learns from resolution patterns to improve its accuracy over time.
+Halo AI analyzes ticket content to categorize issues and route them to technicians with matching skills and availability.
+The system learns from resolution patterns and generates knowledge suggestions for both technicians and self-service users.

 AI capabilities:

-Intelligent categorization: Automatic ticket classification based on content analysis
+1. Intelligent categorization: Automatic ticket classification based on content analysis.

-Smart assignment: Route tickets based on technician skills, workload, and availability
+2. Smart assignment: Route tickets based on technician skills, workload, and availability.

-Knowledge suggestions: Contextual article recommendations for faster resolution
+3. Knowledge suggestions: Contextual article recommendations for faster resolution.

-Pattern recognition: Identify recurring issues that might indicate larger problems
+4. Pattern recognition: Identify recurring issues that might indicate larger problems.

 Integrations and customization options